 Gender equality in music!

-We snooped around the internet in search of figures regarding the Music Industry and found out that charts, line-ups of Europe’s most important festivals, main streaming platforms’ playlists and even data from Collecting Societies across Europe all say the same thing: there are far too few active female authors and performers.
+We snooped around the internet in search of figures regarding the Music Industry and found out that charts, line-ups of Europe’s most important festivals, playlists of main streaming platforms and even data from Collecting Societies across Europe all say the same thing: there are far too few active female songwriters and performers.

 Some of the figures